 Another tip for keeping your food and drinks cost down while visiting Ireland is to skip the Starbucks or Costa.
 A coffee in one of these cafes can set you back, on average, €4 depending on the type and size.
 A jar of coffee costs less than €4, so you can fill everyone’s mug up and still have plenty for the rest of your vacation.
 Instead, bring your reusable insulated coffee mug and bring a coffee with you in the mornings.

 If you are staying in a hostel or hotel and half board is available, then consider booking that alongside your accommodation.
 If breakfast and dinner are already included, then you just need to worry about lunch.

 If you are not self-catering, then eating in Ireland on a budget is still doable, you just need to be a bit savvy.
-Instead of going out for dinner every night as your main meal, why not have your main meal at lunch time.
-The lunch-time menu in restaurants and pubs serves substantial meals which are often substantially lower than the price of the same or similar meal on the dinner menu.
+Instead of going out for dinner every night as your main meal, why not have your main meal at lunchtime.
+The lunch-time menu in restaurants and pubs serves substantial meals including traditional Irish dishes, which are often substantially lower than the price of the same or similar meal on the dinner menu.
 That’s not to say you cannot eat your main meal at dinner, just be careful.
 If you have your main meal at lunchtime, grab a baguette and some meat and cheese and have a sandwich later back at your accommodation.